artem-y/commit/docs/README.md

 ## Testing
 So far only the core parts of the logic are covered with tests, but I will be adding more in the future.
 To run the unit tests, use the `make test` or `go test -v ./...` commands.
 There also are a few end-to-end tests that will run in the CI pipeline to make sure the tool actually works as expected with a real repository.
 I do not advise running those often manually, since they can potentially execute destructive commands.
+For example, there is at least one change the tests will try to apply to the global git setup, which is the setting of the default init branch to "main".
 ### Debug
 To check what commit message will be generated without making the actual commit, there is a `-dry-run` flag that can be passed to the command:
 ```shell